Bugatti Type 57SC Atlantic Shines at Arizona Concours 2017

 Director’s Choice – 1951 Ferrari 212 MM

-Historic Vehicle Association Most Well-Preserved Vehicle – 1933 Lincoln KB Judkins
+Historic Vehicle Association Most Well-Preserved Vehicle – 1949 MG TC

 Historic Vehicle Association National Automotive Heritage Award – 1955 Ferrari 500 Mondial